 Diwali shouldn’t become a time for sweet surrender.
-Now, don’t cry foul!
+Now, don’t cry, friends!
 Yes, we know that you must have been waiting for this time of the year to quench your sweet-thirsty taste buds but never forget to keep a strict watch on what you eat.
 We list a few health tips in which you can stay away from sweet harm that you might be risking yourself.

 You have truckloads of relatives but are a little tight on budget.
 So, you decide to buy cheap sweets for distant relatives.
 But wait.
 You will be at the receiving end too.
 Give and take of adulterated sweets will not only prove to be a health hazard but also dig deep holes in your pocket through hospital bills.

-If it is a tradition to make sweets at home then you have to make sure that you do so under strict hygienic conditions.
+If it is a tradition to make sweets at home, then you have to make sure that you do so under strict hygienic conditions.
 Avoid using excessive ghee or oil.

-Adhere to the guidelines of your doctor and eliminate the risks of further complications.
+- Adhere to the guidelines of your doctor and eliminate the risks of further complications.

-Read more articles on Festival Fever.
+Read more articles on Mind-Body